 What is Azure Bastion?

 Azure Bastion is a service you deploy that lets you connect to a virtual machine using your browser and the Azure portal.
-The Azure Bastion service is a new fully platform-managed PaaS service that you provision inside your virtual network.
-It provides secure and seamless RDP/SSH connectivity to your virtual machines directly in the Azure portal over TLS.
+The Azure Bastion service is a fully platform-managed PaaS service that you provision inside your virtual network.
+It provides secure and seamless RDP/SSH connectivity to your virtual machines directly from the Azure portal over TLS.
 When you connect via Azure Bastion, your virtual machines do not need a public IP address, agent, or special client software.

 Azure Bastion deployment is per virtual network, not per subscription/account or virtual machine.
 Once you provision an Azure Bastion service in your virtual network, the RDP/SSH experience is available to all your VMs in the same virtual network.